SichangHe/prev_DKU_signature_work/proposal/methodology.md

 environment.
 After that, we can use the experience to help us design the architecture of the web server.

-## Front End

-The plan is to mainly use Phoenix and Phoenix LiveView to deliver and update the front end, and Svelte when front-end computation is needed.

-The styling should not be the major part of the project because different users of this server will probably want to tweak the theme themselves.
-For the ease and speed of development, we will use Tailwindcss to style the front end, and probably use some Tailwindcss-specific utility components such as TailwindUI.

 ## Auxiliary Libraries